 What’s your favourite FIFA?

-Whatever your answer, there’s one feature in FIFA 12 that fans are desperate to see EA Sports add to the latest game.
+Whatever your answer, there’s one feature in FIFA 12 that fans are desperate to see EA Sports include in FIFA 19.

 The ability to edit your players’ work rates.